renejansen-in/BeTeR_Adviseurs/README.md

 This project was realized by:

-* Working closely together with the entrepreneur
+* Working closely together with the entrepreneurs
 * Prototyping and testing
 * Selecting the right hosting party
 * Temporarily storing the static content, so that copies of the content are available worldwide (cdn)
-* Applying the bootstrap framework (see Technologies used)
+* Applying the bootstrap framework (see chapter Technologies used)
 * reCAPTCHA V3

 </p>